zhihan-guo/MACS-BiC/README.md

 ## 2. Key Contributions

 - **AI-native framework for materials-science knowledge synthesis.** A hierarchical, multi-agent architecture that decomposes the analysis of every paper into parallelizable subtasks orchestrated through a stateless task channel.
-- **Domain-expert-driven extraction protocol.** A 16-question, dependency-aware questionnaire that traces the causal pathway *feedstock → pyrolysis → mixture design → multi-dimensional performance* and enforces schema-constrained, context-bound answers.
+- **Domain-expert-driven extraction protocol.** A 16-question, dependency-aware questionnaire that traces the causal pathway *feedstock 鈫� pyrolysis 鈫� mixture design 鈫� multi-dimensional performance* and enforces schema-constrained, context-bound answers.
-- **Multi-modal evidence resolution.** An integrated image-to-text module converts figures and tables into semantic markdown tables, unlocking the >50% of quantitative evidence that resides in visual content.
+- **Multi-modal evidence resolution.** An integrated image-to-text module converts figures and tables into semantic markdown tables, recovering quantitative evidence that is often inaccessible to conventional text-only extraction.
 - **Closed-loop quality control.** A hybrid rule-based + LLM-based Judger validates every record and triggers automatic re-execution on rejection, yielding the highest NaN F1-score (0.9655) of any evaluated system.
-- **The first high-fidelity, analysis-ready dataset on biochar-in-construction.** Structured Q&A for 662 papers spanning feedstock, pyrolysis, formulation, and 11 performance dimensions—enabling the first quantitative, statistical interrogation of biochar's performance–decarbonization trade-off.
+- **A high-fidelity, analysis-ready formulation-level resource.** Quality-controlled structured records from 670 full-text papers connect feedstock, pyrolysis, formulation, and performance variables, enabling a quantitative interrogation of biochar's performance鈥揹ecarbonization trade-off.

 ---